OF THE GOSPEL OF PAUL

 The Teachings of Paul Defended

-When the apostle Paul composed his great Hymn of Praise to Love (1 Cor.13), he began by distinguishing between the vital religion of Jesus Christ, as it had gripped his own experience, and certain more or less imperfect and unbalanced forms of religion, which from that day to this have sheltered themselves under the name of Christianity.
+When the apostle Paul composed his great Hymn of Praise to Ahavah (Love) (1 Cor.13), he began by distinguishing between the vital religion of Yah'shua the Messiah (Jesus Christ), as it had gripped his own experience, and certain more or less imperfect and unbalanced forms of religion, which from that day to this have sheltered themselves under the name of Christianity and Messianism.

-Gifts and graces which God intended to be the adornment of the Christian community may cease to be its adornment, and become its snare:
+Gifts and graces which Elohim (God) intended to be the adornment of the Christian/Messianic community may cease to be its adornment, and become its snare:

-All these one-sided and patently inadequate representations of the Gospel, Paul expressly repudiates.
-These are not the central themes of his message and they ought not to be the central themes of Christian Churches, though unfortunately they often are.
+All these one-sided and patently inadequate representations of the Besorah (Gospel), Paul expressly repudiates.
+These are not the central themes of his message and they ought not to be the central themes of Christian Churches and Messianic Assemblies, though unfortunately they often are.

-"Though I speak in the tongues of men and of angels" -- that is religion as ecstatic emotionalism.
+"Though I speak in the tongues of men and of malakim (angels)" -- that is religion as ecstatic emotionalism.

 "Though I have the gift of prophecy, and can fathom all mysteries and all knowledge" -- that is religion as gnosis, intellectualism, speculation.

-"Though I have faith that can move mountains" -- that is religion as working energy.
+"Though I have emunah (faith) that can move mountains" -- that is religion as working energy.